 Please keep in mind that online reports received outside of school hours will not be reviewed and acted upon until school is back in session.
 With that said, if your concern(s) require(s) immediate attention, please contact local law enforcement.

-To submit a concern via the Online Bullying and Safety Reporting Center, visit www.ccsd15.net/TipLine
+To submit a concern via the Bullying/Safety Tip Line, visit www.ccsd15.net/TipLine.

-The Village of Palatine and the City of Rolling Meadows have intergovernmental agreements with the school district to provide a part-time police liaison officer assigned to each junior high school.
-The police liaison officers’ purpose at school is to assist school officials in maintaining a safe, orderly, and caring educational environment for all students.
+The Village of Palatine and the City of Rolling Meadows have intergovernmental agreements with the school district to provide a part-time school resource officer assigned to each junior high school.
+The school resource officer’ purpose at school is to assist school officials in maintaining a safe, orderly, and caring educational environment for all students.
 The officers provide a variety of services to students, parents, and staff and serve as positive role models for all students.
 They meet with individual students, small groups of students, and entire classes to discuss various aspects of the law and procedures of the court system.
 They are available to discuss specific situations with parents and staff.
 The officers are also available to elementary school parents, staff, and students.

 Creating and maintaining a safe environment for our students and staff is one of the most important tasks educators have.
 It is with this in mind that each junior high school in Community Consolidated School District 15 partners with local law enforcement to conduct two (2) unannounced canine searches each year for illegal drugs.